If you have a healthy adult pet, then we suggest first using Autobalancer® EZ via the Homemade Food tab.

 Several years ago we analyzed 10,000 pets that had been entered into our software.
 The average dog size was 35 pounds resulting in a use rate of our bottled supplements of about one month (just an average as variation can be great depending on specific recipe).
 Rarely there are very small dogs that need to use so little supplement daily to meet their needs that a full bottle could last them up to a year resulting in the bottle expiring before they can finish it.
 Fortunately, for these customers they spend just a few cents a day and a small fraction of what 95% of our customers do.
 Unfortunately, it can also result in some waste.
 For those unique cases, we suggest speaking with one's veterinarian about whether they are able to sterilely dispense smaller amounts at their practice or through a local pharmacy that handles veterinary products.
 If that it isn't an option then speaking with one's veterinarian about alternative solutions for fortifying food using a combination of human supplements may be advisable.

 We gladly accept returns when delivered to our current Northern California location (please see mailing address via Help > Contact Us).
-Returns that are in their original packaging (bottle or pouch), have the original lot/date code sticker still applied, are unopened or are at least 3/4 full and postmarked within 45 days of the purchase date will receive a full refund to their credit card account.
-Returns that are received after 30 days that are unexpired and contain at least 3/4 of the product will receive a store credit.
-Expired returns or returns containing less than 3/4 of the product are not accepted.
-Store credit can be used for the purchase of any products we sell.
-If you do not need any of our products, feel free to gift the store credit to family, friends, or your local veterinary hospital.
+Returns that are in their original packaging (bottle or pouch), have the original lot/date code sticker still applied, are unopened or are at least 3/4 full and postmarked within 45 days of the purchase date will receive a full refund (less any expedited shipping charges) to their original form of payment.
 We do not pay for return shipping as all of our orders come with free or subsidized shipping to you.
 Any specially requested expedited shipping cannot be refunded under any circumstances.
 Please include your order number and full name within the return or your refund may not be processed.